theaulait/unit-2/lessons/10_Threads.md

 ### Exercises (Afternoon)

 1. Implement the 5-second guess limit using a Handler and a Runnable.
-1. Implement the 5-second guess limit using a Handler and a Message.
 1. Implement the 5-second guess limit using a Service.
 1. Implement the 5-second guess limit using an AsyncTask.
 1. Implement the 5-second guess limit using a CountDownTimer.